 The 705th Combat Training Squadron and 505th Command and Control Wing at the DMOC have used VRSG since 1997 in simulation training events they provide to prepare warfighters around the world for combat in joint and coalition environments.
 Such tactical training exercises include the quarterly Virtual Flag event, which provides joint and coalition military members the opportunity for a large-force exercise experience to help prepare them for real-world major combat operations.

-In addition to using VRSG at Kirtland AFB, the Air Combat Command's (ACC's) 705 Combat Training Squadron at the DMOC faciliates the purchase and installation of VRSG at other ACC sites.
-In 2013 and 2014, the ACC's 705 Combat Training Squadron
+In addition to using VRSG at the DMOC, the Air Combat Command's (ACC's) 705 Combat Training Squadron facilitates the purchase and installation of VRSG in training systems at other ACC sites throughout the US.